 - describe why the project is needed and support this with facts and figures

 - detail the methods used to conduct the project

 - indicate the expected outcomes of the project

 - consult advisory officers

 - submit applications before the closing date.

-The most common grant agencies include the Government, charitable trusts and foundations and businesses.
+The most common grant agencies include the government, charitable trusts, foundations and businesses:

+- Government.
 Local and regional councils are most likely to be able to help you at club level.
-Contact your local regional sports trust or council to see what they have available.
+Contact your local regional sports trust (RST) or council to see what they have available.